Ducasse/Mobydic/README.md

 - Analysis is about the information that we learned while reading the code.
 - Meta is about the questions and tools support we would love to have to help us.

-Diagramme is a folder containning diagrams of hierarchie of Mobidyc (realased with GenMyModel).
+Diagramme is a folder containning diagrams of hierarchy of Mobidyc VW 7.6, realased with GenMyModel.
+Link "use" represent references.
+See Trouble.md